BU-Spark-Learning-Ambassadors/ocaml_coding_instructions/README.md

 ## Step 3: levelthree_types
 You have three types : Ambassador, Meeting_room, and Student.
   A student wants access to a meeting room.
-     If the meeting room is booked, then there is a chance the ambassador that
-     it's booked by will let the student use the room, based on a few conditions:
+    If the meeting room is booked, then there is a chance the ambassador that it's booked by will let the student use the room, based on a few conditions:
       - If the Ambassador is a Learning ambassador, then the room can never be given
     else:
-     - If the student is friends with the ambassador who booked the room, they will let
-       the student have the room
+      - If the student is friends with the ambassador who booked the room, they will let the student have the room.
-     - If the student is friends with at least 3 ambassadors, no matter who, they will
-       let the student have the room
+      - If the student is friends with at least 3 ambassadors, no matter who, they will let the student have the room

-Write a function unbook, which takes in parameters
-   (s : student) (roomlist : meeting_room list)
+Write a function unbook, which takes in parameters (s : student) (roomlist : meeting_room list)
-   where roomlist has three meeting rooms a,b, and c and returns a tuple of three booleans,
-   for whether the student can have access to the list of meeting rooms.
+where roomlist has three meeting rooms a,b, and c and returns a tuple of three booleans, for whether the student can have access to the list of meeting rooms.

 ## Step 4: Create a branch